jekolsh/NTPTime/README.md

-# NTP Time Getter
+# Synchronized Clock

-NTP Time Getter is a simple Android app that retrieves the current time from either the device's system clock or network time using the NTP protocol.
-This app can be useful if you need precise time synchronization for your Android device.
+Synchronized Clock is a simple Android app designed to provide precise time synchronization for your Android device.
+It retrieves the current time from either the device's system clock or a network time server using the NTP protocol.

 ## Features
 - Displays the current time from either the system clock or an NTP server.